Mikron Theatre Company: Productions

 In 2015, Mikron toured two shows: Raising Agents, written by Maeve Larkin and with music by O'Hooley & Tidow, which celebrated the centenary of the Women's Institute, and One of Each written by Deborah McAndrew, about fish and chips and much else.

 Mikron's 2016 tour featured Canary Girls by Laurence Peacock, about 1914 munitions factory workers (who were known as Canary Girls because their skin turned yellow from working with toxic substances), and PURE by Richard Vergette, about the chocolate industry now and in the past.

 In 2017, Mikron performed In At The Deep End about the Royal National Lifeboat Institution (RNLI) by Laurence Peacock (writer of Canary Girls) and Best Foot Forward about the Youth Hostels Association, by Maeve Larkin (writer of Raising Agents).
 Several performances took place in RNLI stations and YHA hostels respectively.

-In 2018, Mikron performed Get Well Soon about the NHS in its 70th year, by Ged Cooper, and Revolting Women about suffrage to commemorate the centenary of the Representation of the People Act 1918 by Vashti Maclachlan (writer of Revolting Women).
+In 2018, Mikron performed Get Well Soon about the NHS in its 70th year, by Ged Cooper, and Revolting Women about suffrage to commemorate the centenary of the Representation of the People Act 1918 by Vashti Maclachlan.
 Maclachlan has previously acted in the company and directed their 2009 production Tales of the Thames, which was written by her husband Richard Povall.

-In 2019, the company presented Redcoats, a play about Butlin's holiday camps, by Nick Ahad and All Hands on Deck about the Wrens by Vashti MacLachlan.
+In 2019, the company presented Redcoats, a play about Butlin's holiday camps, by Nick Ahad and All Hands on Deck about the Wrens by Vashti MacLachlan (writer of Revolting Women).
 Their 9 August performance of Redcoats at the Toad Gin Distillery supported by British Naturism and Naturism Oxford is believed to be "the first professional theatre performance for a naturist audience, ever, in the UK.
 Their 31 August performance of All Hands on Deck took place in Liverpool's Western Approaches Museum, the setting for a scene in the play.